nathimafuleka/exceed-required-QTY-error-message-/README.md

 ### Changes in code

 in Model/IsProductSalableForRequestedQtyCondition
-/IsSalableWithReservationsCondition.php file you need to change {STORE_NAME} to the name of the store selected and ${STORE_NAME} change it to variable you want that can hold the selected store value
+/IsSalableWithReservationsCondition.php file you need to change {STORE_NAME} to the name of the store and ${STORE_NAME} change it to variable you want that can hold the selected store value.

 # installation
 ### run the following commands